mdevaluate/mdevaluate/doc/loading.rst

   traj = md.open('/path/to/sim', cached=True)

 The ``cached`` keyword takes either a boolean, a integer or None as input value.
-The value of ``cached`` controlls the size of the cache and therby the additonal memory usage.
+The value of ``cached`` controls the size of the cache and thereby the additional memory usage.
 Setting it to True will activate the caching with a maximum size of 128 frames, with an integer any other maximum size may be set.
 The special value ``None`` will set the cache size to infinite, so all frames will be cached.